Finding LGBTQ-Friendly Treatment Centers

 The National Institute on Drug Abuse (NIDA) agrees that creative safe spaces with programs specific to subsets of the LGBTQ community is the best way to help gay, transgender, and queer individuals get appropriate, supportive treatment.
 With LGBTQ-specific offerings, clients are more likely to remain in the program for at least 90 days, which NIDA recommends in order to change behaviors around substances.

 Finding LGBTQ-focused treatment may seem as easy as using an online search engine, but many of these programs do not provide evidence-based help.
-Using the treatment locator offered by the Substance Abuse and Mental Health Services Administration (SAMHSA), or Psychology Today, is a great start to finding evidence-based rehabilitation programs.
-However, neither of these powerful treatment finders narrows down options based on sexual orientation.
+Using the treatment locator offered by the Substance Abuse and Mental Health Services Administration (SAMHSA) is a great resource for finding evidence-based rehabilitation programs.
+However, this database does not treatment finders narrow down options based on sexual orientation.

-A person who identifies as LGBTQ, or who is seeking help for a loved one who is gay or transgender, may find help through LGBTQ-specific community centers.
+A person who identifies as LGBTQ, or who is seeking help for a loved one who does, may find help through LGBTQ-specific community centers.
 Of course, both Los Angeles and New York City have two large, prominent, and helpful websites; however, many smaller cities have options nearby.
 Calling these community centers to track down resources can be a great way to find verified LGBTQ-friendly rehabilitation.